Watkins's conjecture for quadratic twists of Elliptic Curves with Prime Power Conductor: Preliminaries

 \subsection{$2$-adic valuation of the modular degree}

-Lemma 3.1 in \cite{esparza2021conjecture} gives an equation that relates the modular degree of an elliptic curve $E$ with the one of the quadratic twist $E^{(D)}$ by $D$.
+\cite[Lemma 3.1]{esparza2021conjecture} gives an equation that relates the modular degree of an elliptic curve $E$ with that of its quadratic twist $E^{(D)}$ by $D$, where $D$ is any fundamental discriminant.
 We denote by $N$ and $N^{(D)}$ the conductors of $E$ and $E^{(D)}$, respectively.
 Before showing this equation, we have to define some invariants which appear on it.